Jay Greene

-Jay Henry Greene (May 17, 1942 – October 8, 2017) was a NASA engineer.
+Jay Henry Greene (May 17, 1942 – October 8, 2017) was an American engineer who worked in various roles at NASA.
 Between 2000 and 2004, he served as Chief Engineer at Johnson Space Center, where his role consisted primarily of advising the Center Director.
 He worked as a FIDO flight controller during the Apollo Program and a flight director from 1982 to 1986, and as ascent flight director during the 1986 Space Shuttle Challenger disaster.

 Greene worked for four years as a manager on the International Space Station project and received several awards for his work including the NASA Distinguished Service Medal.
 After his retirement in 2004 he served as a part-time consultant on the Exploration Systems Architecture Study.
 NASA Associate Administrator Rex Geveden described him as "a famous technical curmudgeon in the Agency".

 Early life

-Greene grew up in Brooklyn and graduated from Brooklyn Polytechnic in 1964 with a Bachelor of Science degree in electrical engineering .His first job was at North American Aviation in Downey, California, but he did not find the work particularly satisfying.
+Greene grew up in Brooklyn and graduated from Brooklyn Polytechnic in 1964 with a Bachelor of Science degree in electrical engineering.
+His first job was at North American Aviation in Downey, California, but he did not find the work particularly satisfying.
 Less than a year later, he accepted a job with NASA at the Manned Spacecraft Center (later named the Johnson Space Center) in Houston, Texas.
 Greene was Jewish.